-Traditional Sweat Lodge Ceremony
+Sweat Lodge Ceremony

 Traditional Smudge Ceremony

-Skwachàys has an authentic Indigenous Smudge Room on our Raven Level (6th Floor).
+Skwachàys has an authentic Indigenous Smudge Room on its Raven Level (6th Floor).
 The shape of the willow frame represents the mother’s womb.

-Native people use plants in a sacred manner called smudging to purify a person’s body and spirit as well as a home or area.
+Indigenous people use plants in a sacred manner called smudging to purify a person’s body and spirit as well as a home or area.
 In a Smudging Ceremony, sacred plants are burned, surrounding the participants’ body and senses in the aromatic smoke.